-Hydropower regularly accounts for more than 95 per cent of total Norwegian power production, with the small remainder made up by thermal and, only recently, wind.
+Hydropower regularly accounts for more than 90 per cent of total Norwegian power production, with the small remainder made up by thermal and wind.

-The current average age of hydropower and dam infrastructure in the country is around 46 years; this is triggering refurbishments and upgrades through the country, as well as environmental improvements.
+The current average age of hydropower and dam infrastructure in the country is just under 50 years; this is triggering refurbishments and upgrades through the country, as well as environmental improvements.

 As a result of climate change, the country is experiencing an increase in average inflow feeding its river systems, adding a further incentive for extension projects.
 Some of these projects can involve including new catchment areas or increasing the size of the reservoirs and turbines to accommodate increased inflow.

-The introduction of renewable energy certificates in 2003, and the merging in 2012 of the Norwegian and Swedish certificate markets, has resulted in a boom of smaller-scale (in this case 10 MW or less) hydropower projects throughout Norway.
+The introduction of renewable energy certificates in 2003, and the merging in 2012of the Norwegian and Swedish certificate markets, has resulted in a boom of smaller-scale (in this case 10 MW or less) hydropower projects throughout Norway.
 Investors were able to quickly identify opportunities after the Norwegian Water Resource and Energy Directorate published country-wide mapping for potential sites in 2004.
-Over 350 small- scale hydropower projects have been commissioned since 2003, and the number is expected to grow up until 2020, when the certificate scheme ends.
+Over 350 small- scale hydropower projects have been commissioned since 2003, and the number is expected to grow.